 Difference Between Stock and Option

-The key difference between stock and option is that stock represent the shares held by the person in one or more than one companies in the market indicating the ownership of a person in those companies without the expiration date, whereas, the options are the trading instrument which represents the choice with the investor for buying or selling an underlying asset on the basis of option type to be executed before the expiry date.
+The key difference between stock and option is that stock represents the shares held by the person in one or more companies in the market, indicating the ownership of a person in those companies without the expiration date.
+In contrast, the options are the trading instrument representing the investor's choice for buying or selling an underlying asset based on the option type to be executed before the expiry date.

-Stock as an investment product is to invest in the shares of a company directly through buying the stock of that particular company.
-Thus, it represents part ownership in a corporation and entitles you to part of that corporation’s earnings and assets.
+Stock as an investment product is to invest in a company's shares directly by buying that particular company's stock.
+Thus, it represents part ownership in a corporation and entitles you to part of that corporation's earnings and assets.
 Corporations issue stock, usually in two varieties: Common stocks and Preferred stocks.

 - Common Stocks: The Common stock is entitled to its proportionate share of a company’s profits or losses.
 The stockholders elect the Board of Directors.
 This board decides whether to retain or send some or all of those profits back to stockholders as dividends.

 - Preferred Stocks: These stockholders receive a specific dividend at predetermined times.
-This dividend ordinarily has to be paid first, before the common stock dividends.
-If the company goes bankrupt, the preferred stockholders outrank the common stockholders in terms of potentially recouping their investment.
+This dividend ordinarily must be paid before the common stock dividends.
+If the company goes bankrupt, the preferred stockholders outrank the common stockholders to recoup their investment potential.

-A stock option, on the other hand, is a privilege/option, sold by one party to another.
+On the other hand, a stock option is a privilege/option sold by one party to another.
 It gives the buyer the right, but not the obligation, to buy or sell a stock (exercise the option) at an agreed-upon price (strike price) within a certain period (expiration date).
 Options are typical of two types: Call options and Put Options.

 - An option is considered a call when a buyer enters into a contract to purchase a stock at a specific price by a specific date.